algorand-school/algorand-school/README.md

 The school plans for a maximum of 30 attendees; the attendance to the school is **free**.
 The participants will be selected by the scientific committee on a CV best-match basis.

-Registration link (not active yer): https://algorand-school.github.io/algorand-school/registration
+**Registration link** (not active yet): https://algorand-school.github.io/algorand-school/registration

 ## School programme